- Home

 The Mayor and Town Council

-The Holly Springs Town Council consists of five elected officials under the leadership of Mayor Sean Mayefskie (seated, center).
-Members of the Town Council are (back row, from left) Council Member Shaun McGrath, Council Member Timothy Forrest, Mayor Pro Tem Daniel Berry, Council Member Danielle Hewetson (seated, left), and Council Member Aaron Wolff (seated, right).
+The Holly Springs Town Council consists of five elected officials under the leadership of Mayor Mike Kondratick (seated, center).
+Members of the Town Council are (back row, from left) Council Member Sarah Larson, Council Member Danielle Hewetson, Council Member Chris Deshazor, Mayor Pro Tem Annie Drees (seated, left), and Council Member Dr. Kara Foster (seated, right).

 Meetings are open to the public.
-Click here for meeting information, including agendas, minutes, and videos.
+View meeting information, including agendas, minutes, and videos.

 Town Government

-The Town operates under the council-manager form of government, in which an elected Town Council (consisting of a mayor and five council members) establishes policy, ordains law, decides how land is developed, and hires a professional, politically neutral town manager to run day-to-day operations.
-The town manager also is to provide the council with objective, rational advice and recommendations and to carry out the decisions made by the council in a manner based on sound business practices.
+The Town operates under the council-manager form of government, in which an elected Town Council (consisting of a mayor and five council members) establishes policy, ordains law, decides how land is developed, and hires a professional, politically neutral Town manager to run day-to-day operations.
+The Town manager also provides the council with objective, rational advice and recommendations and carries out the decisions made by the council in a manner based on sound business practices.